QuantGeekDev/lmaolang/README.md

 Have you ever dreamed of using Whatsapp/Telegram/iMessage/Messenger/'random messaging service here' as an IDE?
 Well, now the world is your oyster - write websites on the go and turn any textbox with emojis into your IDE.

 Is this a joke?
-Is this a working emoji to html compiler with it's own test runner?
+Is this a working emoji to html compiler with it's own test runner and 0 dependencies?
 The truth lies somwhere in the middle...

 ## 🌈 ASYNC DEV DEPENDENCIES: